 If you’re an outdoorsy type, you’ll be glad you came to Saga.
 As stated earlier, Karatsu and Imari have great beaches for swimming and surfing.
 There will be beach parties and surfing excursions during the summer.
 There are plenty of great hiking spots all over Saga, like Mt.
 Tenzan, Mt.
 Sefuri, Mt.
 Kurokami; and further out in the Tara-dake Mountains.
 These areas are also great for BBQs and camping.

 If you are a bit of a thrill-seeker, the mountains in Ureshino hold waterfalls and cliffs just begging to be jumped off of.
 Ureshino is also famous for onsens (hot springs), but it’s certainly not the only place in Saga where you can find them.
 They are an amazing way to relax and rejuvenate after a hard day’s work.
 If you bike as your main mode of transportation, cycling is a nice way to get out and take in the surrounding nature, too.
+Links to and information on rental cycle shops throughout the prefecture can be found here.
 Some people have cars or scooters, and ride out to explore harder-to-get-to places.
 If you are lucky enough to have a motor vehicle, use it and take friends with you!

 Saga’s Cultural Events

 Aside from being entertained by clubs, bars, beaches, and mountains, you also have Japan’s great emphasis on culture to keep you busy.
 Local matsuri (Japanese festivals) are happening all the time, especially in the summer.
 For example, in Saga City, the Sakae no Kuni Matsuri happens in early August.
 Representative of most matsuri, there will be dancing and drinking, and there are fireworks and delicious Yatai (street vendor) food.